 Judaism falls into four major periods:

 -- Hellenistic Judaism (4th century BCE-2nd century CE) - A time of Greek and Roman influence in many religions.
-Jews were given more freedoms and Hellenizing Jews controlled the high priesthood.
+Jewish people were given more freedoms and Hellenizing Jews controlled the high priesthood.

 -- Rabbinic Judaism (2nd-18th century CE) - Based on the Talmud.
 The Talmud is composed of formerly unwritten, understood laws and practices of ancient Jewish people.
 The oral traditions were collected and put into writing at this point.
 In this era, generations of commentators and interpreters expound on the Talmud and orthodox adherence to the laws becomes popular (though not unanimous.)
 Orthodox Jews of today still adhere to the tenets developed in this era.